mamat-rahmat/inventory-app/README.md

 A modern, full-stack inventory management application built with Next.js, NextAuth, Chakra UI, and Neon PostgreSQL.
 This application provides a complete solution for tracking, managing, and optimizing inventory with real-time updates and an intuitive interface.

+This project was created to fulfill the assignment for Jabar Digital Academy Final Project.

 ## ✨ Features

 - **🔐 User Authentication**: Secure login system using NextAuth